 Function of Assonance

-Similar to any other literary device, assonance also has a very important role to play both in poetry as well as prose.
-Writers use it as a tool to enhance a musical effect in the text by using it for creating internal rhyme which consequently enhances the pleasure of reading a literary piece.
+Similar to any other literary device, assonance also has a very important role to play in both poetry and prose.
+Writers use it as a tool to enhance a musical effect in the text by using it for creating internal rhyme, which consequently enhances the pleasure of reading a literary piece.
 In addition, it helps writers to develop a particular mood in the text that corresponds with its subject matter.